michitaro/vue-window/README.md

 # vue-window
 ## Introduction
-Recent web applications are mainly for mobile environments, window UI is no longer mainstream.
+Recent web applications are mainly for mobile environments.
+Therefore window UI is no longer mainstream.
 However, window UI is still useful for professional web applications for PC environments.
 This package is an implementation of window UI for PC environment as a Vue Component.